blaserlab/datascience.curriculum/README.md

-### Welcome to the Computational Data Analysis Workshop
+### Welcome to the Computational Data Analysis Course

 This course is designed to help you improve your data management and analysis skills.
 The skills you will learn can be used for everything from straightforward measurements of biological data to high-dimensional data like scRNA-seq.